1. The medical field—is it the right fit?

 8. Graduation—then what?

 Once you graduate from a medical program, you are required to take a written test to assess your knowledge as well as a hands-on test to assess your skill level.
-Once you pass this test, you will receive your state-approved license in the career path that you choose.
+Once you pass your certification test, you will receive your state-approved license in the career path that you choose.

 It’s a good idea to take the required exam soon after completion of your program, while the information is still fresh in your mind.